linkdevelopment/Localization_Android/README.md

 ### How to use

-* Call **Localization.setLocaleAndRestart()** to change app language in whatever place in your application you would like to change it with new locale and restart.
+* Call **Localization.setLocaleAndRestart()** to change the app language in whatever place in your application you would like to change it with new locale and restart.
 ```kotlin
    Localization.setLocaleAndRestart(
             currentActivity,